 - high stress levels

-- saying words wrong
+- saying words incorrectly

 - extreme symptoms of premenstrual syndrome (PMS)

-- lack of sex drive, sexual impotence
+- lack of sex drive or sexual impotence

 - hair loss

-- weight changes
+- unexplained weight changes

 - chest pain